 GeneCards Summary for CYSLTR2 Gene

 CYSLTR2 (Cysteinyl Leukotriene Receptor 2) is a Protein Coding gene.
-Diseases associated with CYSLTR2 include Melanoma, Uveal and Adenoid Hypertrophy.
-Among its related pathways are Endothelins and Peptide ligand-binding receptors.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and cysteinyl leukotriene receptor activity.
+Diseases associated with CYSLTR2 include Melanoma, Uveal and Asthma.
+Among its related pathways are Signaling by GPCR and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and cysteinyl leukotriene receptor activity.
 An important paralog of this gene is CYSLTR1.

 Receptor for cysteinyl leukotrienes.
 The response is mediated via a G-protein that activates a phosphatidylinositol-calcium second messenger system.
 Stimulation by BAY u9773, a partial agonist, induces specific contractions of pulmonary veins and might also have an indirect role in the relaxation of the pulmonary vascular endothelium.
 The rank order of affinities for the leukotrienes is LTC4 = LTD4 >> LTE4.

 Leukotriene and related receptors are activated by the endogenous ligands leukotriene (LT) B4, LTC4, LTD4, LTE4 and 12-HETE.
 Leukotrienes are lipid mediators synthesized from arachidonic acid by lipoxygenase enzymes.
 They are important in inflammatory signaling pathways.